-No Competence inio wieuge Communication responsibility Integral competencies using formu Ability to solve typical and complex problems and practical problems in professional medical activities using the provisions, theories and methods of chemistry; integrate knowledge and solve complex issues formulate judgments on insufficient or limited information; clearly communicate conclusions and knowledge reasonably substantiating them, to professional and non-professional audience.
-7 eral competencies T 1.
-The ability to abstract thinking, analysis and synthesis (GC 1) Specialized conceptual knowledge that including modern scientific achievements in the field of professional activity or field of knowledge and are the basis for original thinking and conducting research.
-Specialized skills to solve problems necessary for conducting research and/or implementation of innovative activities with to develop new knowledge and procedures.
-Clear and unambiguous communication of your own knowledge, conclusions and arguments to specialists and nonspecialists, in particular, to persons who are students.
+No Competence Knowledge Skills Communication Autonomy and responsibility Integral competencies using formul Ability to solve typical and complex problems and practical problems in professional medical activities using the provisions, theories and methods of chemistry; integrate knowledge and solve complex issues, formulate judgments on insufficient or limited information; clearly communicate conclusions and knowledge reasonably substantiating them, to professional and non-professional audience.
+1. The ability to abstract thinking, analysis and synthesis (GC 1) Specialized conceptual knowledge that including modern scientific achievements in the field of professional activity or field of knowledge and are the basis for original thinking and conducting research.
+Clear and unambiguous communication of your own knowledge, conclusions and arguments to specialists and non- specialists, in particular, to persons who are students.
 Management of working or learning processes or learning processes that are complex, unpredictable and require new strategic approaches.

 No Competence Knowledge Skills Communication Autonomy and responsibility 2.
 The ability to apply knowledge in practical situations (GC 3) Specialized conceptual knowledge that including modern scientific achievements in the field of professional activity or field of knowledge and are the basis for original thinking and conducting research.
 The ability to integrate knowledge and solve complex problems in broad or multidisciplinar y or multidisciplinar y contexts.
-Clear and unambiguous communication of your own knowledge, conclusions and arguments to specialists and nonspecialists, in particular, to persons who are students.
+Clear and unambiguous communication of your own knowledge, conclusions and arguments to specialists and non- specialists, in particular, to persons who are students.
 Management of working or learning processes or learning processes that are complex, unpredictable and require new strategic approaches.
 3. Knowledge and understanding of the subject area and understanding of professional activity (GC 4) Critical reflection on of problems in the field and on the border of of knowledge.
 The ability to integrate knowledge and solve complex problems in broad or multidisciplinar y or multidisciplinar y contexts.
 The use of of foreign languages in professional activities.
 Responsibility for contribution to professional knowledge and practice and/or evaluation of the results of activities of teams and teams.
 4. The ability to make informed decisions (GC 6) Specialized conceptual knowledge that including modern scientific achievements in the field of professional activity or field of knowledge and are the basis for original thinking and conducting research.
 The ability to solve problems in new or unfamiliar environments in a unfamiliar environments with the presence of incomplete or limited information with taking into account aspects of social and ethical responsibility.
-Clear and unambiguous communication of your own knowledge, conclusions and arguments to specialists and nonspecialists, in particular, to persons who are students.
+Clear and unambiguous communication of your own knowledge, conclusions and arguments to specialists and non- specialists, in particular, to persons who are students.
 Management of working or learning processes or learning processes that are complex unpredictable and require new strategic approaches.